sez11a/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

         service = DDMFormFieldRenderer.class
     )

-There's another abstract class to leverage, this time `BaseDDMFormFieldRenderer`.
+There's another abstract class to leverage; this time it's `BaseDDMFormFieldRenderer`.
 It gives you a default implementation of the `render` method, the only required method for implementing the API.
-The form engine calls the render method for every form field type present in a form, and returns the plain HMTL of the rendered field type.
+The form engine calls the render method for every form field type present in a form, and returns the plain HTML of the rendered field type.
 The abstract implementation also includes some utility methods.
 Here's what the time field's `DDMFormFieldRenderer` looks like: